orxfun/orx-meta/docs/3_composition_idea.md

 screen.run();
 ```

-Pretty dynamic look and feel!
+Pretty dynamic look and feel.

-But strongly typed.
+But strongly typed!

 No box and no virtual function calls, whenever it matters.

-> Recall the interpretation of the queue as an ad-hoc struct.
-The `screen` above is as if we'd hand-written a particular screen struct with two button fields and one select box field.

-This is a very strong pattern.
+This is a very useful pattern.

 But there is a problem.
 You might've noticed that we do not import the queues from the **orx_meta** crate in the [example file]((https://github.com/orxfun/orx-meta/blob/main/examples/3_composition_idea.rs)).
 Instead, we re-implemented them.
 The problem is described in the next section, and then comes the solution.